Auste1989/metis_projects/Passion_Project/MVP_Summary.md

-Drop-off## Transit Time and Rate Calculator
+## Transit Time and Rate Calculator

 ### Problem:
 How long will it take you to get to your destination and how much will it cost?